nsafai/react-express-frontend/README.md

 }
 ```

 **Challenge 4:**

 You've heard [Darksky.net](https://darksky.net/dev) is a pretty good API.
+Better than Open Weather Map!
 Modify your backend to use this service in place of OpenWeatherMap.

 Don't change the format of the JSON that you returned in the previous challenge.

 - Use the concept above to get the weather from the darkskys API.

 **What happened here**?
 If you finished this challenge you will have replaced data source but not have disrupted your frontend.
 Your proxy took care of any issues you might have had changing services.